WhyNotHugo/django-afip/README.rst

 Getting started
 ---------------

-First of all, you'll need to create a taxpayer, and upload the related ssl key and certificate (for authorization). django-afip includes admin views for every model included, and it's the recomended way to create one.
+First of all, you'll need to create a TaxPayer instance, and upload the related ssl key and certificate (for authorization). django-afip includes admin views for every model included, and it's the recommended way to create one.

-Once you have created a taxpayer, you'll need its points of sales.
-This, again, should be done via the admin by selecting "fetch points of sales'.
-You may also do this programatically via `TaxPayer.fetch_points_of_sales`.
+Once you have created a TaxPayer, you'll need its points of sales.
+This, again, can be done via the admin by selecting "fetch points of sales'.
+You may also do this programmatically via `TaxPayer.fetch_points_of_sales`.

 Finally, you'll need to pre-populate certain models with AFIP-defined metadata.